Frequently Asked Questions - Arts Education Program

 Enriching Your Show Day Experience

 Where can I find more information and study guides for a performance?

 The Paramount provides Study Guides for all shows.
 Guides include additional background about performances as well as a variety of learning activities designed to enhance the overall educational components of each performance and enrich the overall experience.
 Study Guides may be accessed from the Arts Education Program section of The Paramount Theater’s website: www.theparamount.net.

-The Paramount also offers tips for Theater Etiquette.
+The Paramount also provides important information about Theater Etiquette.

 Additional questions?
 Contact Cathy von Storch at 434.293.1000 or email: email@example.com